anvilproject/anvil-portal/content/news/2021/03/10/announcing-seqr-in-anvil.md

 If a joint call file is needed, researchers can use [GATK tooling](https://anvilproject.org/learn/anvil-mooc/use-case-gatk), also available within AnVIL.

-To launch Seqr on a Terra workspace, navigate to the workspaces' "Data" tab, select the "Files" subtab, and select "Analyse in Seqr" in the top right of the page.
+To launch Seqr on a Terra workspace, navigate to the workspaces' "Data" tab, select the "Files" subtab, and select "Analyze in Seqr" in the top right of the page.

 ![Launching Seqr in Terra](./_images/seqr-in-terra.png)